EdwinWalela/edwinwalela/content/posts/callback-functions.md

 //   userID  callback
 ```

-or by defining the function on the parameter list.
+or by defining the function on the argument list.

 ```javascript
 findUser(1,function(username){